chesahkalu/azure_administrator/virtual_network.md

 - Health probe
 - Session persistence: specifies how to handle traffic from a client.
 By default, successive requests from a client go to any virtual machine in your pool in the `None` default setting.
 Additionally, you can configure the load balancer to use the `Client IP` setting, which ensures that all requests from a particular client go to the same virtual machine in the pool.
 This can also be refered to as `Source IP Affinity`.
 Using 2 or 3 tuple hash, the load balancer can direct traffic to the same virtual machine based on the source `IP address, source port, or destination IP address.`Maintaining session persistence information is important for applications that implement a shopping cart.

+### Application Gateway

+Azure Application Gateway is a load balancer for web traffic.
+Administrators implement an application gateway to manage traffic to their web apps.
+Azure Application Gateway offers two primary methods for routing traffic:

+- **Path-based routing**: sends requests with different URL paths to different pools of back-end servers.
+Each pool can contain a different set of servers.
+For example, you can route requests for `/images` to one set of servers and requests for `/video` to another set of servers.

+- **Multi-site routing**: configures more than one web application on the same application gateway instance.
+Each web application can have its own back-end pool of servers.
+For example, you can route requests for `www.contoso.com` to one set of servers and requests for `www.fabrikam.com` to another set of servers.

+- You can configure your application gateway to redirect traffic.
+For example, you can redirect traffic from HTTP to HTTPS.
+You can also configure the application gateway to rewrite URLs.
+For example, you can rewrite URLs to change the path of a request.

+- You can implement Application Gateway to rewrite HTTP headers.
+For example, you can add, remove, or update HTTP headers.
+You can also implement Application Gateway to add a custom header to a request.
+For example, you can add a header that contains the client's IP address.

+- Application Gateway allows you to create custom error pages instead of displaying default error pages.
+You can use your own branding and layout by using a custom error page.

+### IP Addressing

+IP addressing is a critical component of network design.
+IP addresses are used to identify devices on a network.
+An IP address is a unique identifier for a device on a network.
+IP addresses are used to route traffic between devices on a network.

+**Considerations for IP Addressing**:

+- **Public IP addresses**: Public IP addresses are used to communicate with devices on the internet.
+Public IP addresses are assigned by the Internet Assigned Numbers Authority (IANA).
+Public IP addresses are unique and can't be duplicated.
+Public IP addresses are routable on the internet.

+- **Private IP addresses**: Private IP addresses are used to communicate with devices on a private network.
+Private IP addresses are not routable on the internet.

+- **Dynamic IP addresses**: Dynamic IP addresses are assigned by a DHCP server.
+Dynamic IP addresses are temporary and can change.

+- **Static IP addresses**: Static IP addresses are manually assigned to a device.
+Static IP addresses are permanent and don't change.

+- **Dynamic Host Configuration Protocol (DHCP)**: The Dynamic Host Configuration Protocol (DHCP) is a network management protocol used to automatically assign IP addresses to devices on a network.
+DHCP assigns IP addresses to devices when they connect to the network.
+DHCP assigns IP addresses from a pool of available addresses.
+DHCP can also assign other network configuration settings, such as the subnet mask and default gateway.

+- **Subnets**: A subnet is a range of IP addresses in your network.

+- **CIDR notation**: CIDR notation is a compact representation of an IP address and its associated network mask.
+CIDR notation is used to specify the number of bits in an IP address that represent the network portion of the address.
+CIDR notation is used to specify the number of bits in an IP address that represent the network portion of the address.
+CIDR notation is used to specify the number of bits in an IP address that represent the network portion of the address.
+CIDR notation is used to specify the number of bits in an IP address that represent the network portion of the address.

+* Before planning your network IP address scheme, you must gather the requirements for your infrastructure.
+These requirements also will help you prepare for future growth by reserving extra IP addresses and subnets.

+Here are two of the questions you might ask to discover the requirements:

+- How many devices do you have on the network?
+- How many devices are you planning to add to the network in the future?

+* When your network expands, you don't want to redesign the IP address scheme.
+Here are some other questions you could ask:

+- ased on the services running on the infrastructure, what devices do you need to separate?
+- How many subnets do you need?
+- How many devices per subnet do you have?
+- How many devices are you planning to add to the subnets in future?
+- Are all subnets going to be the same size?
+- How many subnets do you want or plan to add in future?

+### Azure Network Watcher

+Azure Network Watcher is a regional service that helps you monitor, diagnose, and gain insights into your network infrastructure in Azure.
+Below are the key features  Network Watcher:

+* **Network Performance Monitoring**
+- **Connection Monitor**: Monitors connectivity status, latency, and network topology changes between Azure virtual machines, endpoints and network interfaces.

+* **Network Diagnostics**
+- **IP Flow Verify**: Diagnoses connectivity issues by verifying the communication between a virtual machine and an endpoint.
+- **Next Hop**: Determines the next hop a packet takes to reach its destination.
+- **Security Group View**: Displays all security rules applied to a network interface in a virtual machine.
+- **Effective Security Rules**: Shows all effective security rules for a network interface, including those from associated NSGs.
+- **Packet Capture**: Captures and inspects packets to and from a virtual machine for diagnosing network issues.

+* **Topology**
+- **Topology View**: Visualizes the network topology of your Azure resources, providing a graphical representation of your network layout.

+* **Network Logs**
+- **NSG Flow Logs**: Captures and reviews network traffic flow through network security groups for traffic analysis and security audits.

+* **Diagnostic Tools**
+- **Network Watcher Extension**: Uses diagnostic tools directly from a virtual machine to gather detailed information about network traffic and issues.

+* **How to Use Network Watcher:**

+1. **Enable Network Watcher**: Enable Network Watcher for your Azure region via the Azure portal, PowerShell, or CLI.
+2. **Connection Monitor**: Set up connection monitoring to ensure network performance and connectivity.
+3. **IP Flow Verify**: Diagnose packet flow and NSG rules to resolve connectivity issues.
+4. **Next Hop**: Understand packet routing paths to diagnose routing issues.
+5. **Packet Capture**: Collect and analyze network traffic to diagnose specific issues.
+6. **View Topology**: Visualize your network architecture using the topology tool.

+* **Example Use Cases**

+- **Diagnosing Connectivity Issues**: Use IP Flow Verify to check if NSG rules are blocking traffic.
+- **Monitoring Network Performance**: Use Connection Monitor to track latency and connectivity.
+- **Analyzing Network Traffic**: Capture packets to identify performance bottlenecks or security issues.
+- **Security Audits**: Review NSG Flow Logs for compliance and security analysis.

+Azure Network Watcher is a powerful suite of tools for ensuring network performance, troubleshooting connectivity, and enhancing security within your Azure environment.

 ## References and Further Reading